anthony-aylward/mental-health/README.md

 > Sidebar: The #HowAreYou campaign and CAPS
 >
-> In 2016, the UC Student Association ran a campaign called
+> In 2016, the UC Student Association ran the
-> [#HowAreYou](https://ucsa.org/smh-rubric/), which collected feedback from UC
+> [#HowAreYou](https://ucsa.org/smh-rubric/) campaign, which collected feedback
-> students about mental health resourcess across UC campuses.
-The campaign
+> from UC students about mental health resourcess across UC campuses.
+The
-> evaluated each campus and graded them based on student
+> campaign evaluated each campus and graded them based on student
 > feedback.
 UCSD's CAPS [recieved a grade of C+](http://triton.news/2016/02/ucsd-receives-c-on-mental-health-evaluations/), which was slightly above the
 > average of C. This shows that, along with mental health services across
 > the UC system, CAPS struggles to meet the needs of all students who require